Trademark Engine Logo

 Patent law exists to encourage innovation followed by the commercialization of the advances and products that result from that innovation.
 In other words, patents protect inventions.

 The nature of these inventions varies widely.
-There are two categories of patents: utility and design.
+There are three categories of patents: utility, design, and plant patents.
 A utility patent concerns an invention’s functionality and can apply to anything from a new piece of technology or machinery to improvements to existing processes.
 There are even some pieces of computer software that can have patents applied to them because they bring something new to the industry.
-On the other hand, design patents apply to the unique appearance of a manufactured item.
+On the other hand, design patents apply to the unique ornamental appearance of a manufactured item, while plant patents may apply to certain distinct new plant varieties.

 Patents do not apply automatically to innovations.
 You must apply for your patent with the U.S. Patent and Trademark Office (USPTO), and it’s not a simple process.
 Filing for a patent can take a lot of resources, much of which you’ll spend on determining whether similar products or innovations already exist.
 You can increase your chances of getting a patent by working with an attorney or a licensed patent agent.